What can I say – I like Burgers!

 A yorkshire sourced chuck, brisket and beef rib mix, pit fired over charcoal.
 The meat has a depth of flavour – I’m guessing from the triple combo of meat cuts – which is unique to Red’s and tells you they really know their cows inside out.
 It’s succulent and juicy but still chargrilled, much to the pleasure of Mr MLLH (he’s the one who put’s our toaster on the number 5 setting!)
 Accompanied with the obligatory slice of lettuce and tomato but complimented by a tasty relish and the choice of 6 different flavoured sauces (Judas Ketchup my favourite).
 Plenty of options to dip your ‘skin-on’ fries in.

 On a quest to make Tuesday’s the new weekend, we stumbled across this fifth masterpiece whilst playing a game of mid-week pool.
 Recently refurbished, this sports bar is actually not full of sweaty Football fans scratching their bellies, it’s popular and inviting with a nod to its home city in the surrounding decor.
 The beer’s great (Mr MLLH’s favourite in the whole city *big words* is Navigations American Saviour), the bar staff are super friendly and if sport’s your thing well you’re in the right place!
 But if burgers are your thing, then you’re also in the right place.

-Expecting mediocrity (seeing as they don’t brag loudly about their culinary competence) we looked up from our first mouthfuls in unison with enthusiastic surprise – Southbank City have nailed a great burger!
+Expecting mediocrity (seeing as they don’t brag loudly about their culinary competence) we looked up from our first mouthfuls in unison with enthusiastic surprise – Southbank City, Nottingham, have nailed a great burger!
 It’s your standard wedge of minced beef, not the American thin style, more the chunky gastro-pub style, mixed with herbs and finely chopped onions.
 Cooked faultlessly to that perfect chargrilled finish but retaining its juices.
 It’s served with the usual accoutrements but’s it’s served well.
 There’s not a lot more to say other than that you’re not in some posh place here but you can expect surprising quality when it comes to their burger.